abumalick/babel-plugin-transform-i18n/README.md

 ### `functionName`

-The name of the function that wraps the strings.
+The name of the tag function that wraps the strings.
 Defaults to `t`.